Using kgdb, kdb and the kernel debugger internals¶

 Here are two examples of how you might format the kgdboc string.
 The first is for an x86 target using the first serial port.
 The second example is for the ARM Versatile AB using the second serial port.

-At run time you can enable or disable kgdboc by echoing a parameters into the sysfs.
+At run time you can enable or disable kgdboc by writing parameters into sysfs.
 Here are two examples:

 echo ttyS0 > /sys/module/kgdboc/parameters/kgdboc